Anunai6966/image-generation-using-comfyUI-/README.md

 ## Images Overview
 The following are some of the key AI-generated images included in this repository:
-- **White BMW sedan at a mountain viewpoint** – A cinematic car shot with a breathtaking landscape.
 - **Black sports car on a rainy city street** – A moody cyberpunk-style scene with neon reflections.
 - **Cozy wooden cabin in snowy mountains** – A warm and peaceful winter setting.
 - **Futuristic city skyline at dusk** – A sci-fi inspired cityscape with flying cars and neon lights.
 - **Serene lake at sunrise** – A tranquil nature scene with mist rising from the water.
-- **Ancient castle on a cliffside** – A dramatic medieval-style castle overlooking the ocean.

 ## Technology Used
 - **Stable Diffusion** – AI model for text-to-image generation.